EdoardoGruppi/AMLS_II_assignment20_21/Instructions.md

 ## Run the code

-Once all the necessary packages have been installed you can run the code by typing this line on the terminal or by a specific command within the IDE.
+Once all the necessary packages have been installed you can run the code by typing this line on the terminal or by the specific command within the IDE.

 **Note:** To follow step by step the main execution take a look at the dedicated Section below.